mabyre/Multiprotocol-Communication-Over-Serial-Port-COM-USB/README.md

 This is a very large project initiated many years ago Multiprotocol Communication Over Serial Port COM USB

-This project work with [RFID-CloverWiever](https://github.com/mabyre/RFID-CloverWiever "RFID-CloverWiever")
+This project works with [RFID-CloverWiever](https://github.com/mabyre/RFID-CloverWiever "RFID-CloverWiever")

-RFID-CloverWiever is the Graphique Interface written in Qt/C++.
+RFID-CloverWiever is the Graphical Interface written in Qt/C++.

 This project is made up of three parts.